 All the best,

 For freelancers, meeting with potential clients is a normal part of the job.
-Sending up a follow up email gives specific steps to what will happen next so it’s less likely that things drop off the radar.
+Sending a follow-up email gives specific steps to what will happen next so it's less likely that things drop off the radar.

-By writing a follow up email you're showing that you are communicative, organized, and professional.
-All the ways you act before you’re in a contract shows the client what to expect when they’re working with you.
+By writing a follow-up email you're showing that you are communicative, organized, and professional.
+How you act before you're in a contract will show the client what to expect when they start working with you.

 Thanks for hopping on the phone with me yesterday to discuss our potential collaboration.
 I really enjoyed getting to know about you and learning about your project.